addisonp-farmersi/computer-config/README.md

 go to the project directory (~/workspace/farmer-css)
 - npm install (gets grunt and bower)
 - grunt update

+optionally, get the node directory from a working machine and airdrop it to whomever needs it

 if grunt update fails then try:
 ```